wbandabarragan/quantum-mechanics-1/README.md

 - Delta-function potentials, tunnelling and scattering states.

-3. Mathematical formalism of Quantum Mechanics
+### 3. Mathematical formalism of Quantum Mechanics

-- Linear algebra, Hermitian operators, and Hilbert space
+- Linear algebra, Hermitian operators, and Hilbert space.

 - Eigenfunctions, eigenvectors, and eigenvalues for discrete and continuous spectra.

-- Dirac notation and the Generalised statistical interpretation
+- Dirac notation and the Generalised statistical interpretation.

-- Operators of position and momentum and the uncertainty principle
+- Operators of position and momentum and the uncertainty principle.

-4. Quantum Mechanics in 3D
+### 4. Quantum Mechanics in 3D

 - Schrodinger Equations in Spherical Coordinates